openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS for Raspberry Pi.rst

 #.
 Optional: Ignore synchronous requests:

-   SD cards are relatively slow.
+   microSD cards are relatively slow.
 If you want to increase performance (especially when installing packages) at the cost of some safety, you can disable flushing of synchronous requests (e.g. ``fsync()``, ``O_[D]SYNC``):